rzskhr/Lyft-Python-SDK/README.md

 ### TODO

 ## RIDE REQUEST API
+Here are few examples of how to use the Ride Request API and how to use this SDK to make requests to Lyft's API.
 #### Availability - Ride Types
 A GET to the /ridetypes endpoint returns the ride types available at the specified location, indicated by latitude and longitude.
 If no ride types are available at the specified location, the response will be an error.